-What To Look For During Cat Interactions
+What to Look for During Cat Interactions

 Cats are energetic and playful at heart, but their play surely does not look like that of humans!
 For cat owners who aren't used to seeing cats playing, it can look (and sound) terrifying to watch them go at it!
 But there are clues to whether what we are witnessing is an actual brawl or not.

 - Cats who are playing are typically silent, or quite quiet.
 There are a few exceptions to this rule (some cats are just more vocal and will meow or growl a bit, even when playing with toys.)
 But you should not hear any screaming (which sounds almost like a human baby crying) or hissing during play.
-A bit of meowing is one thing, but cats who are unhappy will usually be extremely noisy- most of us have heard a cat fight outdoors at night, and the screams practically travel across entire neighborhoods!
+A bit of meowing is one thing, but cats who are unhappy will usually be extremely noisy- most of us have heard a catfight outdoors at night, and the screams practically travel across entire neighborhoods!

 - Cats who are playing typically have their ears forward and their nails are not out.
 Cats love to bop each other on the head and tumble across the room, but scratching is not part of the deal.
-Also, a cat who is playing is not hostile and its ears will be in the calm, forward position, instead of set back (which indicates fear or aggression.)
+Also, a cat who is playing is not hostile and its ears will be in the calm, forward position, instead of set back (which indicates fear or aggression).

 - In a fearful or aggressive cat, you will notice piloerection, which is another word for a puffed-up tail.
 A cat with a tail like this is feeling fearful, overwhelmed or angry.
 This would be a sign that things are not going well.

 - Cats who are fighting may bite so hard that they draw blood.
 You will see fur flying and tears in the animal's skin.
 When cats play, rather, they do bite, and it may look aggressive, but those bites do not cause harm to the other cat in any way and do not lead to injury.
 This goes for kicking as well- it should be playful and should not cause injury.
-If it does, separate the cats and re-introduce them (see below for instructions on the process)
+If it does, separate the cats and re-introduce them.
+(See below for instructions on the process.)

 - Cats who enjoy each others company may touch noses when walking by, they may groom each other, and they will more than likely spend time rolling around giving each other soft bites and bops on the head!
 Look for these little signs to find out if the cats are taking a liking to each other.

-Introducing A New Cat or Kitten
+Introducing a New Kitten or Cat

 One of the most common instances where pet owners can be confused about whether cats are playing or fighting is the introduction of a new cat or kitten to the home.
 It's an important event, which must be done carefully in order to make it safe and comfortable for both cats!